As we have entered September and we start to say goodbye to Summer and hello to Fall I have some BIG NEWS to share…

 I don’t get the point of it.
 I grew up in Arizona where time change doesn’t occur.

 I say, let’s Spring Forward and be done with it.
 When is this going to finally happen????

 To my Arizona family members who can never quite get the time difference: Starting Sunday we will be on the same time.

-Last year when we Sprang Forward I followed all of the advice (and then some) I am giving below and wow, it really does work!
+The past two years when we Sprang Forward I followed all of the advice (and then some) I am giving below and wow, it really does work!
 (Here’s the post about me taking my advice with time change.)

 This is the advice I like to give on how to deal with time change: